On the complete classification of the unitary N=2 minimal superconformal field theories: Orbifold Construction of the N=2 Unitary Minimal Models

-We then attempt to control the parameter $v$ -- we find an orbifolding to map any given physical invariant in one of the above families to the physical invariant with the lowest possible value of $v$.
+We then attempt to control the parameter $v$ -- we find an orbifolding to map any given modular invariant in one of the above families to the modular invariant with the lowest possible value of $v$.
 This is sections~\ref{vcontrol} to~\ref{vcontrolend}.

 Lastly, in sections~\ref{zcontrol}-~\ref{zcontrolend} we try to control the parameter $z$.
 We summarise these results in section~\ref{summary}, finally completing the proof.

 In order to cut out pages of technical proofs, we will in general just write down the general `box' $\orbox{g}{h}$ for $g,h\in G$ for an orbifolding, observe that it gives the expected result when $h=0$, and state the resulting orbifold partition function.
 The behaviour under modular transformations will be shown to be correct only for the first simple examples, since the proof is similar in the other cases.
 The reader who wants more detailed proofs should consult~\cite{Gray2009}.